 If the rate of inflation goes up, your investment will have to work harder to beat the rising cost of living than perhaps you initially expected.
 Some investments such as bonds may be index-linked, meaning they rise or fall along with inflation, so they can be a good option for times when inflation is soaring.
 However, if you’re seeking income from an investment, you want to ensure this has the potential to rise over time, rather than remain fixed.

-The Office for National Statistics (ONS) recently announced that the current inflation rate is 5.4% (December 2021), with experts indicating that inflation could reach 6% in the spring.
-However, with rates on cash accounts paying a long way off inflation, investing is potentially the way to beat rising prices if you’re comfortable with the risk involved.
+The Office for National Statistics (ONS) recently announced that the current inflation rate is 4.6% (October 2023), which fell from 6.7% last month.
+However, with inflation falling, it’s likely that the rates on cash accounts will also start to fall, and investing is potentially a way to beat high prices if you’re comfortable with the risk involved.

 Making an investment plan